mosdef-hub/msibi/paper/paper.md

 # Summary

 Iterative Boltzmann inversion (IBI) is a well-established, and widely used, method for deriving coarse-grained (CG) force fields that recreate the structural distributions of an underlying atomistic model.
-Multiple state IBI (MSIBI) as introduced by Moore et al. [@Moore2014], addresses state-point transferability limitations of IBI by including distributions from multiple state points to inform the derived CG force field.
+Multiple state IBI (MS-IBI) as introduced by Moore et al. [@Moore2014], addresses state-point transferability limitations of IBI by including distributions from multiple state points to inform the derived CG force field.
-Here, we introduce `msibi`, a pure python package that implements the MSIBI method for creating CG force fields for both intramolecular and intermolecular interactions.
+Here, we introduce `msibi`, a pure python package that implements the MS-IBI method for creating CG force fields for both intramolecular and intermolecular interactions.
 The package offers a user-friendly, Python-native API, eliminating the need for bash scripting and manual editing of multiple input files.
 `msibi` is ultimately simulation engine agnostic, but uses the HOOMD-Blue simulation engine [@Anderson2020hoomd] under-the-hood to perform iterative CG model simulations.
 This allows `msibi` to utilize graphical processing unit (GPU) acceleration without requiring users to manually compile GPU compatible code.